-280 3.2 Study participants
+3.2 Study participants

 The participants for this study were recruited through various channels.
 The University of Zurich offers a database with potential study participants in the vicinity of Zurich; people in this database were contacted via email.
 Additional emails were sent to staff and students of the Department of Geography.
 Friends, colleagues and family helped to recruit participants from their social network as well.
-Local study participants could complete the online part of the study in a computer room at the

-285 University of Zurich at specified times; all other participants received the link and completed the study on their own.
+Local study participants could complete the online part of the study in a computer room at the University of Zurich at specified times; all other participants received the link and completed the study on their own.
 All participants completed the first five tasks individually in one session.

-The participants in this study had not previously used the CrowdWater app, nor played the CrowdWater game.
+The participants in this study had neither previously used the CrowdWater app nor played the CrowdWater game.
 In total, 52 participants completed the first five tasks of the study.
-Ten of these 52 participants did not complete the outdoor app task, but their results were included in the analyses as far as possible.
+Of these 52 participants, 10 did not complete the outdoor app task, but their results were included in the analyses as far as possible.
 When sending email reminders to complete this sixth task, several participants indicated a lack of time or a suitable nearby river.
-Most of the ten participants intended to complete the task, but forgot about it in the end.
+Most of the 10 participants intended to complete the task but forgot about it in the end.
 Of the 52 participants, 32 (62 %) were female, and 20 (38 %) were male.
-Age data were collected in age groups: 6 % of the participants were under 20 years old, 79 % of the participants were 21-40 years old, 8 % were 41-60 years old, and 8 % were 61-80 years old.
-The highest education was secondary school for 4 % of the participants, high school for 12 % of the participants, university (BSc/MSc or similar) for 79 % of the participants and a PhD for 6 % of the participants.
-This higher education level than the Swiss average and large group of young people (< 40 years) is due to the recruitment of the participants at the University of Zurich.
-The level of education of the CrowdWater citizen scientists is unknown, but 89 % of the 36 CrowdWater game players, who filled in a survey about the game were university educated, and 75 % were under the age of 40 (Strobl et al., 2019).
-For a survey about the motivations of CrowdWater app users, as well as citizen scientists from a different phenological citizen science project (Nature's Calendar ZAMG), 66 % of the respondents were university educated, and 51 % were under the age of 40 (Etter et al., in review).
+Age data were collected in age groups: 6% of the participants were under 20 years old; 79 % of the participants were 21-40 years old; 8 % were 41-60 years old; and 8 % were 61-80 years old.
+The highest education level was secondary school for 4 % of the participants, high school for 12 % of the participants, university (BSc, MSc or similar) for 79 % of the participants and a PhD for 6 % of the participants.
+The education level being higher than the Swiss average and the relatively large group of young people (<40 years) are due to the recruitment of the participants at the University of Zurich.
+The education level of the CrowdWater citizen scientists is unknown, but 89% of the 36 CrowdWater game players who filled in a survey about the game were university educated, and 75 % were under the age of 40 (Strobl et al., 2019a).
+For a survey about the motivations of CrowdWater app users, as well as citizen scientists from a different phenological citizen science project (Nature's Calendar ZAMG; Zentralanstalt für Meteorologie und Geodynamik), 66 % of the respondents were university educated, and 51 % were under the age of 40 (Etter et al., 2020).